-SEIM-UK is a UK Multi-regional Input-Output model that takes into account different extensions regarding the labour market and demographics, as well as distinguishing between the socioeconomic characteristics of households and their patterns of consumption.
-The SEIM-UK model will allow for much more detailed, sector and place-sensitive economic analyses to be undertaken than is currently available, which will better serve the evolving needs of the UK national and sub-national policy-making communities.
+The SEIM-UK allows for much more detailed, sector and place-sensitive economic analyses to be undertaken than has been previously available, which better serves the evolving needs of the UK national and sub-national policy-making communities.

 The main objective of the project is the construction of an impact assessment model, based on a multi-regional input-output (IO) framework for the UK.
 The multi-regional model will cover 37 regions of the UK (NUTS-2 classification) and it will include foreign trade flows with other countries, as well as different households’ profiles by socio-economic characteristics (age, income, etc.).
 The applications of the model focus on three main different features: (1) globalisation, technological and structural change in the labour market; (2) household heterogeneity and socio-demographic change; and (3) the evolution of trade patterns and value added chains.

 - Globalization comprises different phenomena like trade openness, outsourcing and migration.
 These developments drive - together with biased technological change - the changes in the structure of employment.
 Technically, employment demand is modelled in the framework of occupations by industry, allowing for substitution with other factors, as well as for different sources of technical change that determines employment by occupation.
 Different hypotheses, polarization in the occupation/skill structure and labour participation are analysed by the model.